Nachi2006/GraphRAG/README.md

 ## A Experiment based approach to gauge the efficacy GraphRAGs over traditional RAGs

-Using Neo4J for the Graph DB
+Using Neo4J for the Graph DB\n
 OLLama for Edge LLM inferencing